openedx/edx-rbac/docs/how_to_guide.rst

 What is a role?
 What do "access" and "authorization" even mean?
 This section provides a brief outline of how Role-Based Access Control (RBAC).

 The Big Idea
 ^^^^^^^^^^^^
-There are many different types of users within the edX ecosystem, for example: a learner in a course, a course author, a course administrator, an enterprise administrator, or a global administrator.
+There are many different types of users within the Open edX ecosystem, for example: a learner in a course, a course author, a course administrator, an enterprise administrator, or a global administrator.
 We often want to restrict access to certain resources based on the type of user requesting access to those resources.
 A "role" is simply a synonym for "type of user".
 In edx-rbac, we provide utilities to define a mapping